-6.7.2 Allowance for Credit Losses on Loans, Mortgages and Credit Card Receivables
+7.7.2 Allowance for Credit Losses on Loans, Mortgages and Credit Card Receivables

-The adequacy of the allowance for credit losses on loans, mortgages and credit card receivables is regularly reviewed by management taking into consideration matters such as current economic conditions, past loss experience, and individual circumstances which may affect a borrower's future ability to pay.
-The allowance for credit losses is established by charges against income and a corresponding reduction of the related asset category, based on management's assessment of the estimated amount of incurred but not specifically reported losses within the loan, mortgage and credit card portfolios.
-The allowance for credit losses consists of specific and collective loan loss allowances.
-The specific loan loss allowance is the amount required to reduce the carrying value of an impaired loan to its estimated realizable amount.
+The adequacy of the allowance for credit losses on loans, mortgages and credit card receivables is regularly reviewed by management taking into consideration matters such as current and future macroeconomic conditions, past loss experience, and individual circumstances which may affect a borrower's future ability to pay.
+The allowance for credit losses is established by charges against income and a corresponding reduction of the related asset category, based on management's assessment of the estimated amount of losses within the loan, mortgage and credit card portfolios.
+The allowance for credit losses consists of stage 1-3 loan loss allowances as determined under the IFRS 9 accounting standard.
+The loan loss allowance is the amount required to reduce the carrying value of an impaired loan to its estimated realizable amount.
 Generally, the estimated realizable amount is determined by discounting the expected future cash flows at the loan's original effective interest rate.

-Collective allowance for groups of homogeneous loans is established using a formula approach based on historic data.
+Allowance for groups of homogeneous loans is established using a formula approach based on historic data.
 The methodology uses statistical analysis of historical data on delinquency and collateral trends to estimate the probability of default and expected collateral values respectively.
 The loss given default is then estimated based on the expected collateral values.
 The estimate of loss arrived at on the basis of historical information is then reviewed to ensure that it appropriately reflects the economic conditions and product mix at the reporting date.
-Default rates and loss factors are regularly benchmarked against actual loss experience.
+Default rates and loss factors are derived from actual loss experience.

-The following tables show the past due and impaired loans as at June 30, 2017 for the Bank, as well as the movement on collective and specific allowances for the six months ended June 30, 2017.
+The following tables show the past due and impaired loans as at June 30, 2018 for the Bank, as well as the movement on provisions for the six months ended June 30, 2018.